 Meet your Trust Board

-Don is 50 and has been a fan for over 10 years.
+Don has been a fan for over 10 years.
 He is a regular attender with his family who are all growing up fans.
 Impressed by the style and ground football that has been consistent, Don felt this was a great example for his boys.

 An FA qualified coach Don works with several local clubs in junior football , that’s just an excuse to keep kicking a ball.
 Barred by his parents from following a playing career in football Don qualified as an Accountant and now works in Mentoring and business development having held top level Commercial Industry roles .